peeterjoot/gapauli/README.md

 TODO:

-Extend asMv_Boolean parameter for
-  * BivectorSelection to GA20, GA13, GA30
-  * TrivectorSelect to GA13, GA30
-  * QuadVectorSelection to GA30
+* Don't think I added tests for *ectorSelection[..., False] for all cases.

-GA30: Added Normalize, and Power[_, -1].
+* GA30: Added Normalize, and Power[_, -1].
 Do the same for the other modules.